 When you hire an agency, you are paying for the admin that they do, the background checks, hiring of staff, etc. With a private babysitter, however, you are essentially cutting out the middleman, meaning the rates are going to be a bit lower.
 You can find average rate cards on agency websites.

 If you have the time to do the checks and admin yourself, it is most likely cheaper to hire a private babysitter, especially if you have a babysitter that comes with references from friends and family.
-If you are short on time, or simply want to leave it to the professionals to ensure you have a trusted person looking after your little ones, an agency is definitely worth the price.
+If you are short of time or simply want to leave it to the professionals to ensure you have a trusted person looking after your little ones, an agency is worth the price.

 Benefits of the job

 There are certain benefits you can include in your babysitter payment to help make your sitter feel valued.
 If you are coming home late, make sure she has a safe way to get home, that won’t cost her most of her earnings.
 Leaving cash for the sitter to order a meal is also a great way to make things a bit easier and more pleasant for him/her.

 Babysitters who are employed for extended periods, spanning an entire day, particularly on weekends or holidays when educational institutions are not in session, typically command varying rates compared to those hired for shorter durations, such as a couple of hours.

 The average monthly salary for babysitters in South Africa is R 13 150, which is based on the salaries of four individuals.

 On an annual basis, the average salary for babysitters is R 157,800, which translates to R 80.92 per hour.

 Those starting in entry-level positions can expect to earn R 152 400 per year, while those with more experience can earn up to R 158 340 per year.